Confusion over Michael Clarke playing Brisbane Test

-Injured Australia skipper firm on playing first Test against India on December 4 despite selectors almost ruling him out
+Injured Australia skipper Michael Clarke is firm on playing first Test against India in Brisbane on December 4 despite selectors almost ruling him out due to his injury

 Sydney: Injured Australian skipper Michael Clarke said yesterday he will miss a vital lead-up game, raising fresh doubts about his chances of playing in next month's first Test against India.